 “Yeah.
 That’s great,” he excitedly lights up, “you’ll like it up there.
 It’s cooler than here.
 I mean the temperature.
 All the hillbillies will drive you crazy.
 It’ll be great.”

 When I ask Mom about going with Scott’s family, she defers to Dad since I soon will be living with him.
 I finally have his phone number.
-Unfortunately, when I call, he feels it isn’t a great idea.
+Unfortunately, when I call, he feels it is not a great idea.
 They plan to do the move in June, so he wants me to spend the time with Mom.
-I can’t argue after he’s making the move for my benefit.
-Scott is really disappointed, but I know he’ll get over it.
+I cannot argue after he is making the move for my benefit.
+Scott is really disappointed, but I know he will get over it.
 Stu seems the most upset.
 He wants to be with us full-time.
 I chalk it up to my new popularity.